 Contact Paul Davis for all your property damage needs.
 (410) 730-7260

-- Report the damage to your insurance company as soon as possible.
+- Report the damage to your insurance company as soon as you possibly can.

-- Keep a listing of any household goods or personal belongings that you have thrown out and receipts for any expenses you incur in protecting your home.
+- Keep a listing of all household goods or personal belongings that you have discarded and receipts for any expenses you incur in protecting your property.

 - Is your house safe?
-Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are finished.
+Depending on the extent of the damage, you may need to relocate temporarily until the repairs and cleanup are completed.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 You’ve suffered a water loss.
-While you are waiting for us to arrive, listed below are some tips to help deal with the damage:
+While you are waiting for help to arrive, listed below are some tips to help deal with the damage:

 - Water Source: It is very important to turn off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

 - Floors: Remove as much standing water as possible, using towels or a mop.
 (Don’t use the vacuum cleaner.)

 - Carpeting: Blot wet carpet with clean, white towels.
-Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.
+Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.

 Fire Damage Tips

 You’ve suffered a fire loss.
-While you are waiting for help to arrive, below are some tips to help handle with the damage:
+While you are waiting for Paul Davis to arrive, below are some helpful tips to help handle with the damage:

-- Appliances/Electronics: Do not use any TV, stereo or electronic appliances until they have been checked by a technician.
+- Electronics/Appliances: Do not use any TV, stereo or electronic appliances until they have been checked by a technician.
 If the electricity is turned off, empty the contents of your refrigerator/freezer completely and prop the doors open using a rolled towel.

-- Carpets: Avoid walking on carpet if at all possible.
+- Carpets: Avoid walking on carpet when possible.
 Do not use ”DIY” home carpet cleaners.

-- Ceilings/Walls: Don’t wipe or attempt to wash ceilings and other absorbent surfaces.
+- Ceilings/Walls: Don’t attempt to wipe or wash ceilings or other absorbent surfaces.

-- Doors: Shut doors in affected areas to restrict smoke odors as much as possible.
+- Doors: Close all doors in affected areas to limit smoke odors as much as possible.

-- Furnace: Change the air conditioner or furnace filter if the blower is operating.
+- Furnace: Change the furnace or air conditioner filter if the blower is operating.
 Tape two pieces of cheesecloth over air registers with masking tape.

-- Plants: Rinse plants with water and mild soap, cleaning both sides of the leaves.
+- Plants: Clean plants with water and mild soap, cleaning both sides of the leaves.

 - Windows: If possible, open windows to ventilate.

-If your home or business has been damaged by storm, fire, mold, water or other disaster, Call Paul!
+If your business or home has been damaged by fire, storm, water, mold or other disaster, Call Paul!